FahimOrko/Advance-Web-Dev-Project/README.md

 ##🔹 Presentation Method

-I will give the presentation live during the lecture as per the course requirements.
+I have made a video and uploaded it in google drive.
+The link to the drive is on ItsLearingSubmission box.
+And the coode for the project is in this repo in diffrent braches.